 September is Prostate Cancer Awareness Month

-Early prostate cancer often causes no symptoms.
-If you have concerns about prostate cancer, ask your doctor about available diagnostic tests and whether they're right for you.
+Early prostate cancer often shows no symptoms.
+If you have concerns about prostate cancer, ask your doctor about available diagnostic tests and whether they’re right for you.

-Most men with prostate cancer survive it.
-Treatment depends on the stage of the cancer, your age, and general health, and may include active monitoring, surgery, radiation therapy or other methods.
+Treatment depends on the stage of the cancer, your age, and general health, and may include active monitoring, surgery, radiation therapy, or other methods.
 Talk to your doctor about which treatment is best for you.

 For more information on prostate cancer risks, screening, diagnosis and treatment, visit: